Satisfactory Academic Progress Policy

-To be eligible for FSA funds, a student must make satisfactory academic progress and proceed through the program at an acceptable pace in order to maintain eligibility.
-Martinsburg College’s Satisfactory Academic Progress (SAP) policy measures progress on a qualitative and quantitative basis.
+To be eligible for Federal Student Aid (SFA) funds, a student must make satisfactory academic progress and proceed through the program at an acceptable pace in order to maintain eligibility.
+Martinsburg College’s SAP policy measures progress on a qualitative and quantitative basis.
 The institution will evaluate a Title IV financial aid recipient’s academic progress at the end of each payment period.
 Any student who is failing to achieve SAP standards will be notified in writing.
 The chart below provides the minimum quantitative and qualitative requirements: